Allan Aal

 Allan Rodrigo Aal (born 17 March 1979), known as Allan Aal, is a Brazilian football manager and former player who played as a centre-back.
+He is the current head coach of Avaí.

 Playing career

 Born in Paranaguá, Paraná, Aal was known as just Allan as a player, and joined Coritiba's youth setup at the age of ten.
 He made his first team debut in 2000, aged 19, before moving to Botafogo in August 2002.

 After representing Daejeon Citizen in South Korea, Allan returned to Coritiba in September 2004.
 He moved abroad again in 2006, with Italian side Triestina, but returned to Brazil in September of that year after signing for Londrina.

-Allan moved to hometown side Rio Branco-PR for the 2007 Campeonato Paranaense.
-After being a regular starter, he moved to PAOK in June 2007, but terminated his contract six months later due to the club's financial problems, and returned to former side Rio Branco.
+Allan moved to his hometown side Rio Branco-PR for the 2007 Campeonato Paranaense.
+After being a regular starter, he moved to PAOK in June 2007, but terminated his contract six months later due to the club's financial problems, and returned to his former club Rio Branco.

 In 2009, after playing for Sinop, Allan retired at the age of just 30.

 Managerial career

-After retiring, Aal started working at former side Rio Branco, before being named manager of Coritiba's under-17 team on 22 May 2012.
-On 1 October 2015, he returned to Rio Branco, but now named first-team manager.
+After retiring, Aal started working with his former side Rio Branco, before being named manager of Coritiba's under-17 team on 22 May 2012.
+On 1 October 2015, he returned to Rio Branco, now as the first-team manager.

 On 15 February 2016, after four defeats in the first four matches of the campaign, Aal was sacked.
 He took over Foz do Iguaçu for the 2017 season, and left the club on 15 February 2018 to manage Portuguesa.

-Dismissed by Lusa on 6 November 2018, Aal managed Nacional-SP for a short period before being appointed at the helm of Cascavel, a club he was already linked in the pre-season but left to take over Nacional.
+Dismissed by Lusa on 6 November 2018, Aal managed Nacional-SP for a short period before being appointed at the helm of Cascavel, a club he was already linked with during the pre-season but had left to take over Nacional.

 Still in 2019, after leaving Cascavel, Aal moved to Paraná as an assistant manager, but was named manager ahead of the 2020 season.
 He was relieved of his duties on 1 November 2020, and took over fellow Série B side Cuiabá fifteen days later.

-Despite leading Cuiabá to a first-ever promotion, Aal left the club on a mutual agreement on 1 February 2021.
-He took over Guarani in the second division three days later, but was sacked 18 May.
+Despite leading Cuiabá to a first-ever promotion, Aal left the club by mutual agreement on 1 February 2021.
+He took over Guarani in the second division three days later, but was sacked on 18 May.

 Aal was announced as CRB manager on 24 May 2021.
-He was dismissed the following 10 February, after a poor start of the new campaign, and took over fellow second division side Novorizontino two days later.
+He was dismissed the following 10 February, after a poor start to the new campaign, and took over fellow second division side Novorizontino two days later.